flowstateeng/Excel-Net/README.md

 ## Usage
 Make a TinkerCAD account and create a new circuit.
 Import the ".brd" file into your project and run the simulation.
 Use the sliders to adjust the temperature for each circuit and see the response in the Serial Monitor (lower-right), and from the LEDs.

-Feel free to ask me questions on [GitHub](https://github.com/johnathanalyst) or at me@johnathanalyst.com.

-Enjoy!

 <br/>
 <p align="center">